International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.binding.https.md

 #### 2.7.1 POST

 A consumer [Connector](../model/terminology.md#connector--data-service-) can POST a [ContractNegotiationEventMessage](./message/contract-negotiation-event-message.json) to `negotiations/:providerPid/events` to accept the current provider [Offer](../model/terminology.md#offer).
-If the negotiation state is successfully transitioned, the provider must return HTTP code 200 (OK).
+If the [Contract Negotiation's](./contract.negotiation.protocol.md#ack---contractnegotiation) state is successfully transitioned, the provider must return HTTP code 200 (OK).
 The response body is not specified and clients are not required to process it.

 If the current [Offer](../model/terminology.md#offer) was created by the consumer, the provider must return HTTP code 400 (Bad Request) with an `NegotiationErrorMessage` in the response body.